rnx2024/Interactive-Profile-Map-using-R-Programming/README.md

 Anyone can use the code and make changes as long as this original repository is referenced.

 The interactive mapped profile info can be found here: <https://rpubs.com/rnx2024/philippine-presidential-candidates-and-presidents-mapped-profiles>

+Edits Have been made to the code:
+Changes were made to the code to handle same lat and lng locations for some Presidents and Candidates.
+All 17 Presidents are now shwoing with green markers, 3 of which are located in Manila.